Founding metrics — the five statistics primitives behind every Rankquant percentile

 What is novel here

 None of these primitives is novel.
-Combining them as Rankquant does — per-reviewer z-score → CI-floor → empirical-CDF percentile, with optional Kish-corrected source weighting — is a textbook composition.
+Combining them as Rankquant does — per-reviewer z-score → equal-weight mean → empirical-CDF percentile, with the 90% floor published beside that percentile and the sample size charged in a third, shrunk figure — is a textbook composition.
 What is novel is publishing it as the basis of a consumer review site.
 Every other review surface we are aware of publishes either a raw average or a weakly-shrunken average and stops.
 Rankquant publishes the math.

-If you disagree with any of the five primitives, the open-source implementation at https://github.com/rankquant is configured to let you swap them out.
-Replace the empirical CDF with the normal CDF; replace the 90% CI-floor with a 95%; replace the per-reviewer z-score with a per-source z-score.
+If you disagree with any of the five primitives, every constant you would need to swap one out is published at /methodology.
+Replace the empirical CDF with the normal CDF; move the sample-size correction out of the AI-adjusted percentile and into the headline figure by ranking the 90% floor instead of the mean, as we did until 29 July 2026; take the floor to 95% while you're there; replace the per-reviewer z-score with a per-source z-score.
 Run the pipeline on the same data.
 Compare the rankings.
 The methodology is meant to be argued with — that is the whole point of publishing it.

 Frequently asked questions